 Jacob’s Ladder is a popular pedestrian thoroughfare in Spring Hill, offering a shortcut between Wickham Terrace and Turbot Street, and providing easy access to and from the Brisbane CBD.

-This thoroughfare between Spring Hill and the Brisbane CBD was indeed little more than a ladder in its early days.
-A dirt track with hand rails, it enabled the upper crust who inhabited Wickham Terrace (one of Brisbane’s premier residential streets in the mid to late 19th century) access to the commercial district below.
+In its early days, Jacob’s Ladder was indeed little more than a ladder.
+Merely a dirt track with hand-rails, it enabled the upper crust who inhabited Wickham Terrace (one of Brisbane’s premier residential streets in the mid to late 19th century) access to the commercial district below.

-In the 1920’s steps were constructed and these were reworked in 1961 when Brisbane City Council took over the park.
-From 1891 to its demolition towards the end of the Joh regime in 1986, the grand classical Trades Hall building flanked one side where its neighbouring IBM tower is now.
+In the 1920s, steps were constructed and these were reworked in 1961 when Brisbane City Council took over the park.
+From 1891 to its demolition towards the end of the Joh regime in 1986, the grand, classical Trades Hall Building flanked one side and the grandeur of the architecture has been missed ever since.

 King Edward Park